nnhs-se-projects/busapp/README.md

 ## Working with the Bus App

 #### Overview of Web Applications
 The Bus App is a web application built using Node.
 Specifically, the key dependency to managing a server is Express.
-Like all projects working with Express should, the entire project is started from the file `server.ts` (note the .ts file extension.
-This is because the project uses Typescript which will be covered later).
+Like all projects working with Express should, the entire project is started from the file `server.js`.
 In this file, all the setup for the project happens:
 1. Setting the port number
 2. Setting up Socket.io
 3. Setting up Express to render the ejs file type and defining path shortcuts for assets